 Listing 14.09 covers a large group of disorders, including ankylosing spondylitis, psoriatic arthritis, rheumatoid arthritis, and more.
 The rules for meeting the listing vary depending on whether you have ankylosing spondylitis or a type of inflammatory arthritis.
 For more information, see our article on disability and inflammatory arthritis.

 If you suffer from sacroiliac joint dysfunction but don't meet the criteria under the listings discussed above, Social Security will look at your "residual functional capacity," or "RFC."
 Your RFC is what you can still do, despite the limitations caused by your medical condition.

 Social Security uses an RFC assessment to list your limitations (both physical and mental) and determine the kind of work you're capable of doing.
 Common limitations of people with sacroiliac joint dysfunction include being unable to walk for extended periods of time, being unable to walk on uneven surfaces, and being unable to sit or stand in one position for extended periods of time.
 Many people also experience extreme pain, which can disrupt concentration and the ability to follow instructions and complete tasks.
 Your medical records should reflect any pain you are in as well as any limiting side effects you have from medication.

-If the SSA finds that your RFC is not sufficiently limiting, and that you are capable of performing a job you used to have, or another other job, the SSA can deny your claim.
-But if the SSA determines that the symptoms associated with your impairment and treatment are so limiting that there is no job you can perform, you will be awarded benefits under what is called a "medical-vocational allowance."
+If Social Security finds that your RFC is not sufficiently limiting—that you are capable of performing a job you used to have or a less strenuous job—Social Security can deny your claim.
+But if Social Security determines that the symptoms associated with your impairment and treatment are so limiting that there is no job you can perform, you'll be awarded benefits under what is called a "medical-vocational allowance."
 For more information, read our article on how a limited RFC can lead to a disability approval.